jamescherti/dir-config.el/README.md

 ```

 Note:
-- The dir-config file names can be customized by modifying: ```(setq dir-config-file-names '(".project-config.el" ".dir-config.el"))```.
-With this configuration, Emacs will search for the `.project-config.el` file first, and if it is not found, it will then search for the `.dir-config.el` file'.
+- The dir-config file names can be customized by modifying the dir-config-file-names variable.
+For instance: ```(setq dir-config-file-names '(".project-config.el" ".dir-config.el"))``` will make `dir-config` search for the `.project-config.el` file first, and if it is not found, it will then search for the `.dir-config.el` file'.
 - You can set `(setq dir-config-verbose t)` and `(setq dir-config-debug t)` to increase the verbosity of messages each time a file is loaded while `global-dir-config-mode` is active.

 ## Usage

-Assuming that the `dir-config-dir` package has been configured to allow loading configuration files from specific directories, such as `~/src`, by setting the `dir-config-allowed-directories` variable:
+Assuming that the `dir-config` package has been configured to allow loading configuration files from specific directories, such as `~/src`, by setting the `dir-config-allowed-directories` variable:
 ``` emacs-lisp
 (setq dir-config-allowed-directories '("~/src" "~/projects"))
 ```